daat2/fitness_club/README.md

 No color blurring , it has a simple page layout, the process form placing order to checkout is streamlined.
-I have incorportaed power of Bootstrap Toast for notifications so users can see their pop up messages and preview order from their shopping bag.A top to back link click function was also created to enable users to get to the top of prodcuts quickly save them from scrolling through all products.
+I have incorportaed power of Bootstrap Toast for notifications so users can see their pop up messages and preview order from their shopping bag.A top to back link click function was also created to enable users to get to the top of prodcuts quickly saves them from scrolling through all products.
 Overall the User Experience process is smooth.

 ## User stories

-*I have used  persona to create user stories.*
+**The objectives of the user stories is based around the CRUD functionalty for shoppers and prodcut management* *to complete the end to end process of store purchases*

-**User Story (Persona: Barbara works as self employed as a cook.)**
+**User Story ( Persona : Jane gym lover loves to keep fit.)**

-1. As a cook,
+1. As a Fitness Shopper ,
 I should be able to create a profile, add my recipe to the page.

 *Acceptance criteria*:Barbara should be able to click on the new recipe and add new recipe to the page.